 “To cultivate and nurture the presence of God and His beauty in the world, through family, service and art.”

 From my earliest days, there has been an sense of presence in my life that I have always identified clearly as God.
 I have always been moved by His presense and love in the world, and remain astonished that life as we know it exists.
-The wonder of being a free standing, free creative agent is both miraculous and normal, an overwhelming reality that must be ascribed to something, whether it be a notion of time plus chance plus nothing, or the notion of a personal God who is there and who is not silent.
-(To use the words of Francis Schaeffer.)
+The wonder of being a free standing, free creative agent is both miraculous and normal, an overwhelming reality that must be ascribed to something, whether it be a notion of time plus chance plus nothing, or the notion of a personal God who is there and who is not silent, however mysterious his communication with us might be.

 Beauty is a chief means by which God enters the world, and by beauty I mean a vast assortment of things.
 I am not a careful philosopher, though I’d like to be, and most readings in philosophical aesthetics leave me grasping for the edges of meaning, and when I’m done, I’m not sure I know more than I did when I started.
 But beauty is to be found throughout life, throughout the full experience of the birth to death journey, in all parts of the world, in all cultures, all relationships.
 I continue to believe that there is spiritual beauty and physical beauty, each pointing toward the other, in a kind of metaphoric symbiosis, each real in it’s own right, each embodying the truth about the other.

 So beauty can be cultivated and nurtured in many ways, always with a hands-in-the-dirt approach, both in art and in relationships.
-As a follower of Jesus, and as an artist, this is what I am trying to learn to do, albeit in my broken and limping fashion.
+As a follower of the Christ, and as an artist, this is what I am trying to learn to do, albeit in my broken and limping fashion.

 —-